29A16/Quartz_Notes/content/index.md

 ---
 title: Welcome to my notes
 ---
 # What is this?
-This is meant to be a place to share my lecture notes.
+This site is meant to be a place to share my lecture notes.
 They are structured from the *'bottom up'*, linking related topics directly with each other without an imposed hierarchy.
 This is supposed to reveal connections between topics and facilitate a deeper understanding of the topic.
 Having this network of ideas build up over time with the addition of new allows to find new and exciting connections.

 I create my local network with [Obsidian](https://obsidian.md/), convert them with [Quartz](https://quartz.jzhao.xyz) and hosted on GitHub-pages.
 The connections are made with '*Wikipedia style linking*', these links can either lead to [[Proteomics|another Note]] or to [external resources](https://www.youtube.com/watch?v=hvL1339luv0).